IHC Library needs bookmarks!

 Chardonnay Kyle

 My name is Chardonnay.
 I like working with wool and fibre, diamond dots, drawing pictures, pottery, and making paper crafts.
-My favourite native bird is the bittern.

 Kat Quin

-Kat Quin is a celebrated illustrator and author known for her vibrant and imaginative children’s books, including the Kuwi the Kiwi, Kiwicorn, and Flit the Fantail series.
+Kat Quin is a celebrated illustrator and author known for her vibrant and imaginative children’s books, including the Kuwi the Kiwi, Kiwicorn and Flit the Fantail series.

 For Kat, creativity is the ability to translate the vivid worlds of her imagination into something tangible that others can experience.
 Whether through her whimsical illustrations or her educational resources, she finds joy in sharing her vision and stories with children, helping them explore new worlds.